-B. The 1996 Convention
+2. The 1996 Convention

-1. Introduction - what the 1996 Convention does and does not do
+2.1.
+Introduction - what the 1996 Convention does and does not do

-- 10. The 1996 Convention harmonises private international law rules dealing with parental responsibility and child protection measures.
+10. The 1996 Convention harmonises private international law rules dealing with parental responsibility15 and child protection measures.
 More specifically, it establishes uniform rules for determining which Contracting State's courts and competent authorities have jurisdiction to take the necessary measures of protection for a child, and which State's law these authorities will apply when taking such measures.
 The reason for these rules is to prevent the occurrence of conflicting decisions regarding the same child amongst Contracting States.
 In addition, the Convention provides for the same rules of private international law whether the measures of protection covered by the Convention are of a public or private nature.
-In this way, the Convention avoids any uncertainty that could arise if different rules of private international law were to apply to different types of measures of protection taken in relation to the same child. - 11.
-The Convention also provides uniform rules clarifying the law governing parental responsibility arising without the intervention of a judicial or administrative authority.
-These rules are designed to secure continuity in parent / carer-child relationships while allowing the adaptation to new circumstances.
-Moreover, the Convention sets out uniform rules for the recognition and enforcement of measures of protection taken in one Contracting State in the other Contracting States.
-By providing that measures of protection taken in one Contracting State are recognised by operation of law in other Contracting States, it favours the continuity of the protection for children crossing borders.
-Finally, the Convention establishes a framework for cooperation among Contracting States to achieve the purposes of the Convention.
-For example, it enables cooperation between States when a court or competent authority of a Contracting State is contemplating the placement of a child in another Contracting State.
+In this way, the Convention avoids any uncertainty that could arise if different rules of private international law were to apply to different types of measures of protection taken in relation to the same child.